moba/autocrypt/doc/level1.rst

 ``own_state.prefer_encrypt`` is set to ``mutual`` then the header MUST have a ``prefer-encrypt`` attribute set to ``mutual``.

+The client MUST NOT include more than one valid Level 1 ``Autocrypt`` header.

 If the ``From`` address changes during message composition (E.g. if the user selects a different outbound identity), the Autocrypt-capable client MUST change the ``Autocrypt`` header appropriately.